Blue (university sport): Costume

 The colour of an Oxford full blue blazer is dark blue.
 The Oxford half blue blazer can be one of two designs.
 Either it is composed of thick vertical stripes of dark blue and off-white, as in the adjacent image, or it can be dark blue, as the full blue blazer, with two white stripes above the club badge on the left breast.

 Clubs

 The club associated with the Oxford blue is Vincent’s Club, although its membership is not restricted to blues, and there are wider criteria for election.
 Atalantas is a club for sportswomen at Oxford, and also is not restricted to blues.

 Other British universities

 A number of other British universities, particularly in Scotland, award blues as their colours.
-These include Aberdeen, Bath, Birmingham, Edinburgh, Glasgow, Heriot-Watt, Liverpool, Robert Gordon, St Andrews and Stirling.
+These include Aberdeen, Bath, Birmingham, Edinburgh, Glasgow, Heriot-Watt, Liverpool, Robert Gordon, St. Andrews and Stirling.

+The Victoria University of Manchester awarded 'Maroons' in place of the usual Blues, the Athletic Union having chosen the sporting colours of maroon and white in 1905.